1. Shop and Support Local

 Big-box retailers will always be around, but your favourite local coffee shop that's committed to sustainability might be struggling during the pandemic.

 If you shop local, you're supporting the local economy, reducing your carbon footprint by travelling less and increasing job opportunities in your community.
-Reach out to your favourite local businesses or find new ones that are offering curbside pick-up and prioritize local businesses when shopping.
+Reach out to your favourite local businesses or find new ones offering curbside pick-up and prioritize local businesses when shopping.

 2. Pay Attention to Certifications